bagouryy/choco-mining/paper/paper.md

 # Running example

-Here is an example of code for the Closed Itemset Mining Problem using our library Choco-Mining:
+We give below an example of CP encoding for the Closed Itemset Mining problem using our library Choco-Mining.

 ```java
 String dataPath = "src/test/resources/contextPasquier99/contextPasquier99.dat";